1 to go: Djokovic into US Open final, nears year Grand Slam

 It came at the conclusion of the third set of what eventually became a 4-6, 6-2, 6-4, 4-6, 6-2 victory over Tokyo Olympics gold medalist Alexander Zverev in the semifinals at Flushing Meadows on Friday night, making Djokovic 27-0 in major championships this season.

+Beating No. 2 Daniil Medvedev on Sunday for the title will allow Djokovic to secure two significant milestones.
+He would add the 2021 U.S. Open trophy to those he won at the Australian Open in February, French Open in June and Wimbledon in July.
+And the 34-year-old from Serbia would collect his 21st Slam title in all, breaking the men’s career mark he currently shares with Roger Federer and Rafael Nadal.

+“There’s only one match left. ...
+All in.
+Let’s do it,” Djokovic said, spreading his arms wide, in an on-court interview.
+“I’m going to put my heart and my soul and my body and my head into that one.
+I'm going to treat the next match like it is the last match of my career.”

-The game featured one extended exchange after another, including a 53-shot, minute-plus point that was the longest of the tournament and actually was lost by Djokovic on a forehand winner by Zverev, who hunched over with his hands on his knees as most of Arthur Ashe Stadium's 21,139 spectators rose in unison on a cool, crisp evening.
+That key game against Zverev featured one extended exchange after another, including a 53-shot, minute-plus point that was the longest of the tournament and actually was lost by Djokovic.
+Zverev delivered a forehand winner, then hunched over with his hands on his knees.
+Djokovic went to grab a towel.
+Both men were breathing heavily as most of Arthur Ashe Stadium's 21,139 spectators rose in unison on a cool, crisp evening.

-But that one outcome didn't matter.
+But that one, tiny outcome didn't matter.
 Never seems to with Djokovic, especially in best-of-five-set matches on his sport's most prestigious stages.
 As usual, he used his superb returning and never-take-a-rest defense to wear down Zverev.

 So, yes, Djokovic lost that point — which was preceded by others lasting 13, 19, 22 and 31 shots, and followed by one that went 16 — but he won that game, and that set with it.
 Just as he had lost the first set about 1 1/2 hours earlier but turned things around, with the help of a dip in level from the fourth-seeded Zverev.
 And just as, later, Djokovic lost the fourth set but immediately rebounded and was nearly untouchable while going ahead 5-0 in the fifth then held on.